 You can find both current liabilities and current assets on your business’s balance sheet.

 You must frequently manage your small business working capital so you know where to make changes in your business.
-With working capital management, you can continually monitor your current assets and current liabilities.
+Working capital management allows you to continually monitor your current assets and liabilities.

 What is net working capital?

 Working capital is the same as net working capital.
 However, there is a difference between gross working capital vs. net working capital.

 Gross working capital is just your total current assets.
 It does not take current liabilities into consideration.
 Unlike net working capital, gross working capital does not show you your business’s ability to pay debts.

 You need to know how to calculate working capital if you want to measure your business’s financial health.
 What is included in working capital?